Ulrich Graf: Biography

 In December 1924, Graf was elected City Councillor in Munich and took office 1 January 1925.
-In a meeting with Bavaria authorities in January 1925, Hitler agreed to respect the authority of the state and promised that he would seek political power only through the democratic process.
+In a meeting with Bavarian authorities in January 1925, Hitler agreed to respect the authority of the state and promised that he would seek political power only through the democratic process.
 The meeting paved the way for the ban on the NSDAP to be lifted on 16 February.
 When Hitler re-established the Party on 27 February, Graf joined as member number 8.
 When later that year Hitler set up the Committee for Investigation and Settlement to settle Party disputes internally before they became public, Graf was made a member of the three man Party tribunal.
 He would continue to serve on this panel after the Nazi seizure of power when it became the Supreme Party Court.
 In 1929, he was re-elected as City Councillor.
-By 1933, he was a Sturmbannführer in the SS and would attain the rank of Brigadeführer in 1943.
+By 1933, he was an SS-Sturmbannführer in the Schutzstaffel (SS) and would attain the rank of SS-Brigadeführer in 1943.
+At the parliamentary elections of March 1936 and April 1938, Graf was elected from the Nazi Party electoral list as a deputy to the Reichstag and he remained a member until the fall of the Nazi regime in May 1945.

-After the war ended, in 1948 Graf was sentenced to five years of hard labor.
+After the war ended, a denazification court in 1948 sentenced Graf to five years in a labour camp.
 He died in March 1950.

 His family sold his possessions, to break with his past.
 His Blutorden (Blood Order) medal was sold by a British collector in 2019 for £36,000, nine times the estimate at Hansons, Derbyshire, to an overseas buyer.